European Union of Jewish Students: The Austrian Far Right

 In February 2000, the ultra-right Freedom Party FPÖ (Freiheitliche Partei Österreichs), entered into a coalition government in Austria.
 Led by Jörg Haider, the party praised Hitler's employment policy.
 Haider was well known for his numerous anti-Semitic and xenophobic statements.
 EUJS organized a large demonstration in parallel to a leadership seminar that it was conducting at the Council of Europe in Strasbourg.

 Students walked in front of the European Parliament and the Council of Europe to the Austrian embassy where they lit candles and threw toothbrushes in the mailbox in order to remind Austrians how Jews had to clean the sidewalk with toothbrushes during the Anschluss.

-Brussels
+Against the Intifada

 During one of the most violent periods of the second Intifada, many Jewish organizations and communities came together and organized demonstrations against anti-Semitism.

 One of the most visible demonstrations was held in Brussels in April 2002.
 EUJS sent a delegation of students to these demonstrations.